tetrapod00/godot-docs/tutorials/assets_pipeline/import_process.rst

 -----------------------------

 Some source assets can be imported as different types of resources.
-For this, select the relevant type of resource desired then click **Reimport**:
+For this, select the relevant type of resource desired then click :btn:`Reimport`:

 .. image:: img/import_process_changing_import_type.webp